Joy879/Sulify/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Joy879/Sulify/blob/main/LICENSE) file for details.

 ### Future
 I am looking forward to collecting more data to make the recommender model more accurate and faster.
-This project is my own way of exploring various strategies of  implementing recommender systems.
+This project is my own way of exploring various strategies of  implementing content-based recommender systems.
 The accuracy vs speed tradeoff is definitely an issue i'd like to dive deeper into even as I learn how to optimize the app to work with larger datasets.
 I would also like to allow a user to login to spotify from the app and be able to save the recommended songs into a playlist.
 If you have any ideas or suggestions or contributions feel free to reach out to me via [mail](joywanjiru879@gmail.com) :e-mail: